|

 must rather be calculated each time the key is needed.

-say a user's shell to access the user's keys.
-Granting
+a user's shell to access the user's keys.
+Granting permissions to

-permissions to the key possessor while denying them to the key
+the key possessor while denying them to the key owner and group

-to the user-keyring(7), thus making the user keyring and anything
+the user-keyring(7), thus making the user keyring and anything it

 Access rights